kapadiaparth/examples/text-keywords/README.md

   .request('https://www.flex.io')
 ```

-This isn't necessarily ideal, though, as we will want to run this pipe against and valid webpage URL.
+This isn't necessarily ideal, though, as we will want to run this pipe against any valid webpage URL.
 To do this, we'll use a POST variable in the `request` task:

 ```javascript
   .request('${form.url}')